 Taking turns is a skill that develops over time.
 Young children can find sharing a challenge.
-Using the right parenting style, whānau can help children take turns.
+Children learn about taking turns when their whānau model the behaviour and talk gently but clearly.

 It starts early